 “This is a new way to address the growing wage and opportunity gap in our region.
 It appeals to me because it applies the same principles to investing in local nonprofits as I do to running my business, using data and research to drive my decision making,” said Ann Marie Habershaw, Lever Fund Founder and Board Member and COO of Bully Pulpit Interactive.

-“I was looking for something that was not part of the philanthropic landscape in the DMV until now, an approach to fighting poverty that looks for successful models and helps them scale up to reach more people,” said Tim Lee, CEO of Sabotage Institute, a venture capital enterprise, and Managing Director of Empower Investments, a private equity firm.
+“I was looking for something that was not part of the philanthropic landscape in the DMV until now, an approach to fighting poverty that looks for successful models and helps them scale up to reach more people,” said Board Member Tim Lee, CEO of Sabotage Institute, a venture capital enterprise, and Managing Director of Empower Investments, a private equity firm.